AnasHo03/adc_vdi/README.md

-    ├── depth_from_rgb      : Package that calculates distance matching between the RGB image with the depth image ├── lane_recognition    : Package to recognize lane lines based on image processing algorithms ├── line_follower       : Package that outputs steering command velocity based on the offset from the lane midpoint ├── vehicle_control     : Package to control the vehicle using the VESC motor
+    ├── depth_from_rgb      : Package that calculates distance matching between the RGB image with the depth image ├── lane_recognition    : Package to recognize lane lines based on image processing algorithms ├── line_follower       : Package that outputs steering command velocity based on the offset from the lane midpoint ├── team_interfaces           : Custom messages definition for our autonomous racing and parking module ├── vehicle_control     : Package to control the vehicle using the ackermann message and VESC motor
     ├── zed_perception      : Package to launch the ZED camera nodes, including config for the ZED object detection API

 ### Docker development